 Providing medical services in our hospitals, rehabilitation clinics, and dialysis clinics is generally subject to inherent risks.
 For example, disruptions to processes, also due to causes such as natural disasters or technical failures, involve risks for patients and the clinic.
 In addition, there are operational risks, for example regarding hygiene.
 We counteract these risks with strict operating procedures, continual personnel training, and patient-oriented work procedures.
 At Fresenius Helios, for example, a structured hygiene management system is in place to ensure that infections within the hospital are avoided and their spread prevented as quickly as possible.
 Furthermore, we are constantly striving to improve the standard of patient treatment through our quality management systems.

 Performance risks associated with Fresenius Vamed’s project business are countered through professional project management and control and with a proven system tailored to each business activity for identifying, evaluating, and minimizing these risks.
 This system consists of organizational measures, such as standards for pricing in risks when preparing quotations.
 Risks are assessed even before accepting orders and are subsequently updated during regular project controlling.
 To avert the risk of default, the system also includes financial measures, such as checking creditworthiness and, as a rule, safeguarding through prepayments, letters of credit, and secured credits.

-In the procurement sector, potential risks arise mainly from price increases or the lack of availability of raw materials and goods, as we saw in the wake of the COVID-19 pandemic in the 2021 fiscal year.
+In the procurement sector, potential risks arise mainly from price increases or the lack of availability of raw materials and goods, as we saw in the wake of the COVID-19 pandemic.
 We counter these risks by appropriately selecting and working together with our suppliers, through long-term framework agreements in certain purchasing segments, and by bundling volumes within the Group.